 The Commodity Identification Training (CIT) programme was continued to assist Customs and Border Control officials in the identification of controlled goods which will enhance non-proliferation legislation enforcement efforts.
-As the nationwide CIT rollout plan has not been provided, it was agreed that further training schedules will be held on an ad hoc basis.
+Since the nationwide CIT rollout plan was completed, training interventions have taken place in Durban, Cape Town, Pretoria and East London.